Asphalt Shingles$3.5–$2820+ yrsSee more info

 Before you decide to go with slate or cedar shingles make sure that you think about whether these materials are available in your area and if you can find someone to install them for you.
 While you should be able to find a roofer that knows how to install asphalt shingles in nearly any part of the country, cedar shake and slate roofing is more difficult to put in and offered by fewer contractors.
 Start deciding on the roofing that you want to go with by talking with local roofers and asking about the options that they offer.
 This gives you a baseline to work from and should help you narrow down your options.

 Solar Shingles (20-25 Years)

-Solar shingles are one of the most modern types of roofing options sold today.
+Solar shingles are one of the most modern types of roof shingles sold today.
 They’re very expensive compared to other roofing options but they aren’t there just to keep water out of your home.
 These shingles are also designed to generate electricity to power your home.
 Solar shingles are pleasing in appearance, but you won’t want to install them all over your roof so they will have to be installed alongside another type of roofing.
 Solar shingles only function optimally on the south side of a roof, and that’s where they should be installed if at all possible.
 Eastern and western exposures are possible too, but they won’t be as efficient.